 Mobile app developed for Android & iOS to aid farmers in diagnosing fowl.
 Project completed in 2014 for the University of Missouri.

 The home screen is composed of the categories we defined with the addition of search.
 Each category opens to a new screen of chapters.
-This user flow puts content pages 2-3 clicks from the home screen.
+This user flow puts content pages (EX: Mycotoxins) 2-3 clicks from the home screen.
+This paradigm was used across all categories to create a consistent experience.

 Drawing inspiration from the sun rising and setting, I color coded each category and their sub chapters.
 The color scheme visually distinguishes each category and improves the user’s recall time.
 Below is a user flow from home screen to content image view.